Hiram College Profile

 - Since the program's inception, nearly 2,000 students have earned their Bachelor of Arts degree through Hiram's Weekend College program.

-- About 250 students presently enrolled in eight majors: Accounting and Financial Management, Business Management, Communication, Environmental Studies, Integrated Environmental Studies, Healthcare Services Management, Humanities and Fine Arts, and Social Sciences
+- 222 students presently enrolled in eight majors: Accounting and Financial Management, Business Management, Communication, Environmental Studies, Integrated Environmental Studies, Healthcare Services Management, Humanities and Fine Arts, and Social Sciences

 - Regional courses offered at Lorain Community College, where students can earn their bachelor's degree with a major in accounting and financial management.